S-Alzaid/MCP/README.md

 A Model Context Protocol (MCP) server specifically designed for ElevenLabs conversational agents, providing tools for agents to interact with external services and perform various tasks.

+> **📋 Project Documentation**: This project has specific deployment requirements and structure decisions.
+See [PROJECT-STRUCTURE.md](./PROJECT-STRUCTURE.md) before making any changes.

 ## Features

 This MCP server provides the following tools: